 There’s a section in this essay that takes the entire piece from “half-baked and poorly written” to entirely devoid of moral sanity:

 When I was a young person I molested three children younger than myself; a boy and two girls, one of which was my half-sister.
 Granted, I was, to the best of my knowledge/memory, nine or ten and the children were all about three or four years younger than I was.
 I know you’re going to say this doesn’t count.

 I would never say this doesn’t count.
 Who would say this doesn’t count?
 I find this assumption utterly shocking.
-Is a nine or ten-year-old (nine or ten, that is, “the best of my memory”) as morally or legally culpable for molesting a younger child than, say, an eighteen-year-old?
-Not quite, no. But is it still an act of molestation?
+Is a nine or ten-year-old (nine or ten, that is, “to the best of my memory”) as morally or legally culpable for molesting a younger child than, say, an eighteen-year-old?
+No. But is it still an act of molestation?
 Is it still an abuse of power and authority by someone older over someone younger?
 Is it still coercive and manipulative?
-Is there still a clear pattern of abuse?
 Is it still wrong?
 Yes, yes, yes.

 Jesus God, it counts.
 It counted to those three children.

 Framing acts of molestation and assault as things that either do or do not count as if it were a bad call in a game of tag (“that doesn’t count!
 I wasn’t done counting to ten!”) is a troubling — and worse, ineffective — way of discussing rape.
 It shifts the conversation from “how can we prevent this from happening again?” and “what would justice look like in this situation?” to “how can I make sure that what I did doesn’t fall under the category of ‘it counts’?”